Han1s/Coding-Notes/Udemy--excel-from-beginner-to-expert.md

 - we can add criteria to the **SUM()** function.
 E.g. where category is x.
 - you need to write List header ('Category') into a cell and the filtered category ('Rent') below it, then you add those two to the criteria

+## 81. DSUM() with OR criteria

+- you just write another category and include it in the criteria